Jolak5/kanban-copy/group-capstone/js_capstone.md

 - Create a good README and PR description.
 - Ask for the external review - using your Student Dashboard.

+## Work and submission mode

+- You should implement the above requirements only in **one repository** in your group.
+- You should ask for a review and submit this activity **on behalf of your group.**

 ## Code review

 You will give and receive code reviewes from your teammates.
 Each task (i.e. each card) should have a separate pull request that is reviewed by one of your teammates.
 Be nice to your teammates and add link to the PR in specific card's comments.